vsg/A136094/README.md

 This combined relabeling describes how the digits in the original obligation items should be renamed to match the subset represented by the current node.
 Multiple parent nodes can point to the same child node but with different transition relabelings, so the trie effectively becomes a directed acyclic graph (DAG).

-TODO k1, k2
+The current version of the program only needs to normalize one or two items, which can be done more simply and efficiently than with a trie or DAG.

+#### Normalizing One Item

+Consider the item `34/3456`.
+Other items with the same structure include `25/1257`, `89/3689`, and `67/4567`.

+The normalization splits the 9 digits into three groups based on their role in the item: heads, tails (digits that are not heads), and other digits (not present in the item).

+    34/3456:  heads=[3,4]  tails=[5,6]  other=[1,2,7,8,9]

+Digits are then relabeled into numbers 1, 2, 3, ..., in the following order: heads first, then tails, then other, each numbered starting from where the previous group left off:

+    3->1, 4->2, 5->3, 6->4, 1->5, 2->6, 7->7, 8->8, 9->9

+    34/3456 => 12/1234

+Using this approach, any structurally equivalent item would normalize to the same result `12/1234`.

+#### Normalizing a Pair of Items

+Consider the pair `467/467 34/3456`.
+Other pairs with the same structure include `279/279 25/1257` and `358/358 89/3689`.

+With one item, the digits were split into 3 groups.
+With two items, each of those 3 groups is further split into 3 subgroups based on the digit's role in the second item, giving 9 subgroups in total.
+First, let's classify digits by their role in each item:

+    467/467:   h1=[4,6,7]      t1=[]     o1=[1,2,3,5,8,9]
+    34/3456:   h2=[3,4]        t2=[5,6]  o2=[1,2,7,8,9]

+Then intersect the groups from both items to form the 9 subgroups:

+    h1 & h2 = [4]         h1 & t2 = [6]         h1 & o2 = [7]
+    t1 & h2 = []          t1 & t2 = []          t1 & o2 = []
+    o1 & h2 = [3]         o1 & t2 = [5]         o1 & o2 = [1,2,8,9]

+Digits are relabeled in subgroup order:

+    4->1, 6->2, 7->3, 3->4, 5->5, 1->6, 2->7, 8->8, 9->9

+    467/467  34/3456
+    => 123/123  41/4152    # digits relabeled
+    => 123/123  14/1245    # digits sorted

+Using this approach, any structurally equivalent item would normalize to the same result `123/123 14/1245`.

-### Symmetry Normalization
+### Symmetry Pruning

-While exploring the tree of candidates, the program detects when two nodes have obligations that differ only by a relabeling of digits.
+While exploring the tree of candidates, the program detects when two nodes have obligation sets that differ only by a relabeling of digits.
-Such nodes are duplicates and will produce solutions of the same length - only the one with the lexicographically smaller path needs to be explored.
+Such nodes will produce solutions of the same length, so only the one with the lexicographically smaller path needs to be explored.

-One way to detect such duplicates is to define a normalization function that maps any set of obligations to a canonical form - the same output regardless of how the digits are relabeled.
+To detect duplicates, the program normalizes each obligation set to a canonical form that serves as a key.
-This canonical form serves as a key: while exploring the tree, if a previously seen key is encountered, the duplicate node can be discarded.
+If a previously seen key is encountered, the duplicate node can be discarded.

-The straightforward way to normalize is to try all n! relabelings of digits.
+The straightforward way to normalize is to try all n! relabelings.
-For each relabeling, sort the items within each obligation, then sort the obligations themselves, and select the lexicographically smallest such representation as the canonical form.
+For each relabeling, apply it to every obligation item, sort the items within each obligation, then sort the obligations themselves.
-Two obligation sets with the same canonical form are duplicates, so one can be discarded.
+The relabeling that produces the lexicographically smallest result is selected as the canonical form.
 However, for n = 9 this means inspecting up to 9! = 362,880 relabelings per node, which is far too expensive.

 Instead of treating all n digits as potentially interchangeable, the program partitions digits into equivalence groups based on the structure of the obligations.